MrPickles/stairwell-takehome/README.md

 4. The `generator` server must NOT be publicly reachable.
 5. The `entrypoint` server must be able to reach the `generator` server.

+You will be expected to demo this and show that it works.

 ## Other Pro Tips
 - When developing with Kubernetes, you can use `minikube` or some local single-node cluster.